2022 Transnistria attacks: Grigoriopol transmitter

 On 26 April, two explosions in the Grigoriopol transmitter were reported in Maiac, the first one at 06:40 and the second at 07:05, knocking out two radio antennas that broadcast Russian radio stations.
-The affected antennas were the most powerful in the site, one having a power of 1 MW and the other having a power of 0.5 MW.
+The affected antennas were the most powerful in the site, one having a power of 1 MW and the other having a power of 500 kW.
 No injuries were reported on the site and nobody has claimed responsibility.
 The Investigative Committee of Transnistria later announced that the group of people who would have caused the explosions ranged from 5 to 10 persons.
 They arrived to the transmitter during the night.
 The center's large coverage area of 900 ha and its designation as a civil installation led the site to be underguarded, allowing the group to camp freely around the center.
 Antennas of the center were mined with anti-tank mines connected by detonating cords and with plastic explosives, some of which did not explode at the time of the attack.
 Those that did took down the two antennas, the first of which fell after the destruction of one of its pillars, which caused the structure to collapse.
 A criminal case was started against these people, who were accused of terrorism and could face 20 years in prison.